 How Artificial Intelligence AI is used in different industries?

 The future that we envisioned in movies is finally upon us.
 In the current day, many companies are choosing to invest in artificial intelligence and big data technologies.
 Data analysis and artificial intelligence enable automated decision-making processes based on data analysis reports.
 Companies in all sectors are looking to optimize and automate their operations to rake in more profits.
+They need skilled professionals, preferably those who gain expertise through an AI course, to meet these goals.

 IDC conducted a study on the use of artificial intelligence in industries, and the results show that artificial intelligence represented $12 billion in the form of market investment in 2017.
 The study predicts it could reach $57.6 billion by the year 2021.
 IDC also reported that almost 40% of digital transformation projects would be taken care of through artificial intelligence by the end of this year.
 Additionally, 75% of business tools are likely to be modeled using artificial intelligence technology as well.